teatua/HomeLab/README.md

 1. Insert the USB drive
 2. Check your server's motherboard manual on how to boot in BIOS, something alike pressing Delete on system wake.
 3. Once in the BIOS, find and set the USB drive to be first in boot priority.
-Enable Wake on Lan and save and exit.
+Enable Wake on Lan and save / exit.

 Your server should now launch the Debian 12 installation menu, you can choose a non graphical interface.
 For security purposes, it would be recommended to use a strong and unique password for both your root user, and session user.

 ## Configuring remote access via Secure Shell (SSH)

-From the terminal, login as root with your set credential:
+From your server's terminal, login as root with your set credential:
 ```
 sudo su
 ```